Nov 20 2016

 “Ideally, technology is supposed to be an extension of mind/consciousness.
 It is not supposed to impede the development of consciousness or replace it.”

-Needler wrote that instead of developing devices and machines that do the work for us, the device needs to interface with the user’s energy, intention, and creativity.
-But the user needs to be mature enough to use their power wisely for the benefit of others, so the outcome will be balanced, not destructive to ourselves or the planet.
+Needler stated that instead of developing devices and machines that do the work for us, the device needs to interface with the user’s energy, intention, and creativity.
+That requires the user to be mature enough to use their power wisely for the benefit of others, so the outcome will be balanced, not destructive to ourselves or the planet.
 Clearly, we’re not there yet based on the current state of the world.

-To me bridging science and spirituality is a no brainer once you understand that we are purely sentient beings.
-We live in a sea of energy with various frequency levels that we like to explore as many different states of beingness in order to experience, learn, and evolve from it all.
+To me bridging science and spirituality is a no-brainer once you understand that we are purely sentient entities that live in a sea of energy.
+Then spirituality is no longer a mystery, but just higher frequencies holding higher states of energy, form and formlessness (or beingness) that we like to experience in all variations in order to learn, grow and evolve.

 Note: Find out what Marie Curie, Oppenheimer, and Einstein said after their death: What Do Physicists Say About Consciousness From the Other Side? – Big Picture Questions.com.